 Audi is peppering its lineup with sportier versions of its existing models.
 It recently announced a raft of diesel mild hybrids that won’t be sold in Mzansi, as well as the petrol mild-hybrid S6 and S7.
-Those last two models always seemed like a safe bet for South Ah and, sure enough, the 2020 Audi S6 is about to go on sale here.
+Those last two models always seemed like a safe bet for South Ah and, sure enough, the 2020 Audi S6 is now on sale here.

 In Audi speak, S denotes mid-level performance models.
 The S6 is sportier than the Audi A6 it’s based on, but not as extreme as the range-topping RS models.
 The 2020 S6 uses a mild-hybrid power train built around a 2.9-liter V6 engine.
 The V6 has a conventional, exhaust-driven turbocharger, as well as an electric compressor.
 Spun by an electric motor, the electric compressor can develop boost very quickly, eliminating the dreaded lag in throttle response associated with conventional turbochargers.
 Audi claims the electric compressor’s response time is under 250 milliseconds.